 Sens.
 Cruz, Inhofe, Rounds, Kennedy Announce Bill to Fully Fund Border Wall

 WASHINGTON, D.C. – U.S. Sens.
-Ted Cruz (R-Texas), Jim Inhofe (R-Okla.), Mike Rounds (R-S.D.), and John Kennedy (R-La.) on Wednesday introduced the WALL Act, legislation that would fully fund the border wall along the southern border.
-Their legislation is also the first bill that will fund the wall by identifying specific funding sources.
+Ted Cruz (R-Texas), Jim Inhofe (R-Okla.), Mike Rounds (R-S.D.), and John Kennedy (R-La.) on Tuesday reintroduced the WALL Act, legislation that would fully fund the border wall along the southern border.
+Their legislation, first introduced last December, is also the first bill that will fund the wall by identifying specific funding sources.

 “The primary responsibility of the federal government is the defense of our nation, which includes strong border security,” Sen. Rounds said.
 “The WALL Act will provide full funding for construction of a physical barrier along our southern border to protect against illegal immigration and stop those who wish to do us harm, such as terrorists, gang members and drug dealers, from entering the United States from the south.
 It pays for the wall by closing existing loopholes that allow illegal immigrants to receive federal benefits and increasing fines for illegal border crossings and visa overstays.
 By funding the wall through increased fines, we prevent any risk of dipping into Department of Defense (DoD) funding, which is already stretched thin.
 I thank Chairman Inhofe for his leadership on this effort and I look forward to advancing this proposal in the Senate.”